Amrit

 Amrit (عمريت), the classical Marathus (Μάραθος, Marathos), was a Phoenician port located near present-day Tartus in Syria.
-Founded in the third millennium BC, Marat (𐤌𐤓𐤕, mrt) was the northernmost important city of ancient Phoenicia and a rival of nearby Arwad.
+Founded in the third millennium BC, Marat (𐤌𐤓𐤕, mrt) was the northernmost important city of ancient Phoenicia, with relations to nearby Arwad.
 During the 2nd century BC, Amrit was defeated and its site largely abandoned, leaving its ruins well preserved and without extensive remodeling by later generations.

 History

 The city lies on the Mediterranean coast around 6 km south of modern-day Tartus.
 Two rivers cross the city: Nahr Amrit, near the main temple, and Nahr al-Kuble near the secondary temple, a fact that might be linked to the importance of water in the religious traditions in Amrit.
-The city was probably founded by the Arvadites, and served as their continental base.
+The city was probably founded by the Arvadites, and was considered one of the "daughters of Arwad" on the coastline.
+Marathus served as Arwad's continental base, although the port of Arwad in the mainland was Carne.
 It grew to be one of the wealthiest towns in the dominion of Arwad.
 The city surrendered, along with Arwad, to Alexander the Great in 333 BC.
 During Seleucid times the town, known as Marathus, was probably larger and more prosperous than Arwad.
-In 219 BC Amrit gained independence from Arwad, and was later sacked by forces from the latter city in 148 BC.
+In 219 BC Marathus gained independence from Arwad, and was later sacked by forces from the latter city in 148 BC.
+Strabo described Marathus as ruins at his time.